 Since living in Madrid for a year Spain will always be my second home.
 And I love exploring new parts of this beautiful country.
 In 2018 I spent a week on Gran Canaria island; enjoyed its beaches, green nature and delicious Spanish food!

 On Christmas day I headed for a day trip from Copenhagen to Swedish’s third biggest city Malmö.
 It was just 40 minutes by train and we passed the famous Øresundsbron bridge.
 Due to the holidays everything in the city was closed, but I still managed to walk all around the city and visited the highest building in the country – the Turning Torso.
+Read about all the places we explored in my Day trio to Malmö blog post.

 4 new countries visited